 Don’t be concerned that all the growth has hurt the character of this Rocky Mountain gem—there’s still an abundance of open space and a wealth of opportunities for fun outdoors, including St. Vrain’s State Park for camping and hiking.

 Median family income is a bit under $90,000 and the average home sells for about $217,000—so you can be sure to find some great bargains on homes at all price levels.
 The downtown area is still a bit sparse, but there are plenty of movie theaters, restaurants, libraries and museums with a short (15-mile) drive.
-View all Firestone homes for sale with an easy-to-use map search.
+View all Firestone homes for sale.

 If you’re planning a move to Colorado, or a move within Colorado, contact us to find a great deal on a luxury home.
 We’re here to help!